 Szabó Ervin Library

-Budapest’s Metropolitan Szabó Ervin Library was a great find find.
-To tell you the truth, my love for this library grew after seeing a picture of it on Instagram.
-I instantly felt the need to visit and was so blown away by its interiors!
-Situated in the heart of the city, the library a 10 minutes walk from the tram stop and has no admission charge.
+The Metropolitan Szabó Ervin Library was actually a find from Instagram.
+Situated in the heart of the city, Szabó Ervin is a 10 minutes walk from the tram stop and has no admission charge.
 (Go there before you have to pay forints to see it!!)
-Named after a Hungarian librarian and social scientist, Szabó Ervin is a baroque treat.
+Named after a Hungarian librarian and social scientist, this library is a welcome change away from the city rush and is a baroque treat.

-There are two sections to the library and I am talking about the baroque section called the Wenckheim Palace.
-It consists of countless books in Hungarian and is very antique.
-Excuse me for my pictures but I hope you get the drift of what I am intending to show.
+There are two sections to the library but all you have to visit is the baroque section called the Wenckheim Palace.
+This part is antique and consists of countless array of books in Hungarian and other languages with breathtaking interiors.
+Excuse me for my pictures but I hope you get the drift of what I am intending to show!

-This part of the library has rooms with ornate furniture.
-There are chandeliers and fireplaces that make you want to get a warm cup of cocoa and sit by the fire to read.
-It is almost like a scene from the Gryiffndor Common Hall.
-You will also see several students going about their day as normally as you could imagine (just like in Hogwarts).
-I on the other hand was gawking!
+As you can see, the library of Budapest has rooms with ornate furniture and perfect upholstery!
+It almost seems as if you have entered a castle.
+There are chandeliers and fireplaces that give an inkling to get a warm cup of cocoa and sit by the fire.
+It reminded me of a scene from the Harry Potter movies.
+I observed several students taking notes and studying, going about their day as normally as possible (just like in Hogwarts) without realizing where they are!!

 Weekdays: 10:00 to 20:00